xopek-by/zabbix/partitioning/README.md

         - history: 14d
         - history_uint: 14d
         - trends: 365d
-        # ... add other tables as needed
+        # ... add other options as needed.
+Please check the config file for more options.
 ```

 ### Important Notes: